Prince Harry and Meghan tread delicate path after queen's death

 In March 2021, they gave a bombshell interview to Oprah Winfrey during which Meghan said her unhappiness during her time as a working royal had pushed her to the brink of suicide.

-She also said there had been concerns within the family when she was pregnant with Archie about what colour the baby's skin would be.
+She also said there had been "concerns and conversations" within the family when she was pregnant with Archie about what colour the baby's skin would be.
 Meghan's mother is Black and her father is white.

 The interview, aired on CBS in a blaze of global publicity, generated acres of newsprint but only a terse statement from Buckingham Palace which said icily that "some recollections may vary" though the issues raised were "concerning".